 Western Pacific Railroad

-Taking the same name as the original Sacramento-Oakland part of the Central Pacific, Western Pacific was incorporated in 1903 to extend the Gould empire west of Utah, and was finished in 1909.
-Santa Fe and Southern Pacific wanted WP in 1962, but neither got it.
-Union Pacific did, merging WP on Dec.
+Taking the same name as the original Sacramento-Oakland part of the Central Pacific, Western Pacific was incorporated in 1903 to extend the Gould empire west of Utah.
+It was finished in 1909.
+Both the Santa Fe and Southern Pacific wanted the WP in 1962, but neither got it.
+Union Pacific ultimately did, merging on Dec.
 22, 1981.

 Sacramento Northern Railway

-Spokane International was built from its namesake Washington city to a connection with Canadian Pacific at the Idaho-British Columbia border in 1906.
-Union Pacific acquired control of SI on Oct.
+Spokane International was built from its namesake Washington city, to connect with the Canadian Pacific Railway at the Idaho-British Columbia border in 1906.
+Union Pacific acquired control of the SI on Oct.
 6, 1958.

 Missouri Pacific Railroad